port-zero/decode/README.md

 # decode

+**Disclaimer:** There is currently a bug in the Lua disassembly routine, which might lead to strange behaviour in the disassembly of functions.
+I am working on it.

 A Lua/Python Bytecode Disassembler.
 It is in the very early stages of development.
 The Lua Disassembler could be called semi-functional, a typical listing it provides you with would look like this: